OAI/learn.openapis.org/introduction.md

 It's probably because of the amount of tools available when working with OpenAPI that it has become **the most broadly adopted industry standard for describing modern APIs**.

+It is also worth mentioning that the OAS does not aim at being able to describe **every possible API**, since doing so would require a rather large and unwieldy specification.
+Instead, it tries to **describe efficiently the most common use cases**.
+Still, the benefits provided by OpenAPI are so numerous that it is usually worth it to design your API so it can be fully described with the OAS.

+Finally, OpenAPI can describe APIs based on the HTTP protocol (like RESTful ones) but also APIs based on **HTTP-like protocols** like CoAP (Constrained Application Protocol) or WebSockets.
+This allows OpenAPI to be used in resource-restricted scenarios like IoT (Internet of Things), for example.

 Feel free to jump now to the next chapter, [The OpenAPI Specification explained](specification.md), to start learning how to use the OAS.
 Or stay a bit longer to gain historical perspective with a comparison of the evolution of local and remote API descriptions.

 ## A Brief Historical Comparison